lucille-troubleshoots/raspberry-pi-security-monitoring-lab/README.md

 ## Background

-This lab supports my transition from IT Support Specialist (U.S. Department of Labor, BLS) to SOC Analyst.
+This lab supports my transition from IT Support Specialist (U.S. Department of Labor - Bureau of Labor Statistics) to SOC Analyst.
 My federal IT background includes 3 years of user access management, MFA troubleshooting, and endpoint support in a compliance-driven environment.

 **Certifications:** CompTIA Security+ · Microsoft SC-900